groupoasys/Comparison_non_linear_solvers/README.md

 * [couenne](https://projects.coin-or.org/Couenne)
 * [ipopt](https://projects.coin-or.org/Ipopt/wiki)

-Finally, the third list is composed by those solvers that require license for their use.
+Finally, the third list is composed of those solvers that require a license for their use.
 In order to avoid such an issue, we run them with the help of the Neos Server:

  **List solver with Neos**